University of Kent: School of Englishwww.kent.ac.uk/english/postgraduate/

 Funding and Scholarships

-The University has a £12m Postgraduate Scholarship Fund which includes awards from the UK Research Councils such as AHRC.
+The University has a Multimillion-pound postgraduate scholarship fund, which includes awards from the UK Research Councils such as AHRC.
 For details of the funding and scholarships we offer, please use the Find a Scholarship tool.
 The School also offers a range of Funding and Scholarships for eligible students.

 You can apply online via the University’s website.
 There is no fixed application deadline for applications from home/EU students, though we strongly recommend you apply as soon as possible; no later than three months before your intended start date.
 For international students the deadline for applications is 31 July.